Hyonji1/Frog-Cycle/README.md

 ## INSTRUCTIONS:

+To play the game, head to Installer folder > Output.
+Once inside the folder, click the ... at the top right and download the folder which contains the installer.
-To play the game, download zip file of the repository.
+After that, extract the zip file and head inside the folder.
-Inside the 'Game' Folder is the .exe file (Frog Cycle.exe), run the game by clicking the executive(.exe) file.
+Run the "FrogCycleSetup.exe" setup file.
+Launch the game.
+Enjoy.

 ## How to play the game